netw0rm/atlaskit/packages/ak-field-base/docs/USAGE.md

 ## Using the component

-FieldBase makes no assumptions about libraries or frameworks and can be extended any way you like; Skatejs, React or even Vanilla JS.
+FieldBase is library and framework-agnositc and can be extended any way you like using Skatejs, React or even Vanilla JS.

-#### Creating your views
+#### How to create your views

 FieldBase works using two 'views' for your component `editmode` and `viewmode`.
-To set these up, simply pass them as children to your FieldBase with the appropriate `slot` attribute.
+Set these views by passing them as children to your FieldBase with the appropriate `slot` attribute.
+For example:

 ```html
 <ak-field-base label="My awesome field" id="myCustomField">